joelbugarini/mui_samples/README.md

 # mui_samples
-Moder UI WPF Samples Reference
+Moder UI WPF Samples Reference.

 After installing mui for WPF in Visual Studio (https://github.com/firstfloorsoftware/mui) you may want to use this code samples as a reference building Zune-like apps.